CaNS-World/CaNS/README.md

  * `-DTIMING`  : wall-clock time per timestep is computed
  * `-DIMPDIFF` : diffusion term of the N-S equations is integrated in time with an implicit discretization (thereby improving the stability of the numerical algorithm for viscous-dominated flows)

+Typing `make run` will compile the code and copy the executable `cans` and input file `dns.in` to a `run/` folder.

 ### Running the code

-Run the executable with `mpirun` with a number of tasks and shared threads complying to what has been set in the input file `setup.h90`.
+Run the executable with `mpirun` with a number of tasks and shared threads complying to what has been set in the input file `dns.bin`.
 Data will be written by default in a folder named `data/`, which must be located where the executable is run.

+### Visualizing data

+See `src/INFO_VISU.md`.

 ## Notes